zigbee-alliance/distributed-compliance-ledger/docs/transactions/compliance.md

 **Status: Implemented**

-Gets all stored device software compliances.
+Gets all stored device software compliance's.

 Should be sent to trusted nodes only.